-To experience the full power of Accord Project, you should install the Cicero command-line tools.
+To experiment with Accord Project, you can install the Cicero command-line.
 This will let you author, validate, and run Accord Project templates on your own machine.

 To install the latest version of the Cicero command-line tools: